shihaocao/magicarp-motors-website/content/builds/kill-switch.md

 - We put our kill switch above and to the left of the steering wheel along the roll cage - we rotated the kill switch further out so that it wouldn't intefere with gloved hands moving along the steering wheel.

 ## Fumbles
+- The FIA rated kill switch had a suprisingly long lead time - average lead time was 1 or 2 weeks. *do not wait to order this*.
 - I wired it wrong the Z switch at first -- assumed the red wire going into the ignition was +12V, but in reality the white wire was +12V.
 Before performing a kill switch test I sanity checked all the voltages I was expecting to see, and I got 0V on a line that was supposed to be hot.
 So I knew something was wired wrong